-- Demonstrate existing staffing levels and processes are efficient but inadequate to meet the new needs.
-This must also explore reallocating resources within Western Australia and AEMO nationally. - Provide the costs and/or new FTE requirement, by each function or project, including any business cases supporting the costs.
-In its analysis, AEMO must examine: - Existing labour resources and reallocation. - Under-utilised current resources, including evidence from timesheets where feasible. - Scope for efficiencies across existing and new functions. - Scope for operational and procedural efficiencies to reduce labour resource requirements. - The analysis of the minimum sustainable number of FTEs that would still be required, whether the need can be resolved by contract or causal labour (for those tasks that are only periodic or one-offs) and, for those that require permanent FTEs, the skills and salaries that would be required, considering the current labour market
+Demonstrate existing staffing levels and processes are efficient but inadequate to meet the new needs.
+This includes exploring if resources can be reallocated within Western Australia and AEMO nationally.

+- Provide the costs and/or new FTE requirement, by each function or project, including any business cases supporting the costs.
+In its analysis, AEMO must examine: - Existing labour resources and reallocation. - Under-utilised current resources, including evidence from timesheets where practicable. - Scope for efficiencies across existing and new functions. - Scope for operational and procedural efficiencies to reduce labour resource requirements. - The analysis of the minimum sustainable number of FTEs that would still be required, whether the need can be resolved by contract or causal labour (for those tasks that are only periodic or one-offs) and, for those that require permanent FTEs, the skills and salaries that would be required, considering the current labour market